YOGTZE case: Investigation

 The criminal investigation showed that Stoll was injured before the crash, and initially concluded that he had been hit by a car elsewhere, and subsequently positioned in the passenger's seat of his car and driven to the location where he was discovered.
 Contrary to his injuries, the damage to the car occurred at the location where the car was found.

 It was also concluded that he was naked at the time he was supposedly run over.
 Other drivers reported seeing a hitchhiker at the Hagen-Süd exit.
 Neither the hitchhiker nor the person in the white jacket were identified.
 Suspicions regarding Stoll's holiday trips to the Netherlands, where he was thought to have made contact with drug dealers, proved unfounded.

 Police were unable to recover the piece of paper with the letters "YOG'TZE".
 Stoll's wife stated that she threw the paper away the night Stoll died.
 As such, police cannot even confirm that "YOG'TZE" was exactly what Stoll had written;—either way, the meaning of "YOG'TZE" remains unknown.

 Closure of the case

-In April 2025, Hagen Police and public prosecutor's office revealed that new investigations had concluded that Stoll's injuries did not match him being driven over, but that they much more likely resulted from a car crash.
-Additionally, no DNA of people other than Stoll was found in the car, which led to the conclusion that he was alone in the car at the time of the accident.
-Following these new findings, the case, which had still been treated as a murder case, was closed as a single-car traffic accident with no outside interference.
+In April 2025, Hagen Police and public prosecutor's office announced that the case is now being considered solved.
+New investigations had concluded that Stoll's injuries did not match him being driven over, but that they much more likely resulted from a car crash.
+Additionally, no DNA of people other than Stoll was found in the car, which led to the conclusion that he was alone in the car at the time of the accident and had caused the accident himself.
+Also, it was concluded that Stoll had psychological problems - he had been suffering from depression before and was probably in a psychological state of emergency, which would explain his strange behavior, as well as him being naked.
+Following these new findings, the case, which had still been treated as a murder case, was closed as a single-car traffic accident with outside interference ruled out.
 Whether the "YOG'TZE" paper really existed is disputed, and investigators doubt that it would be relevant for the case anyway.